Woodland Sage, Transylvanian Sage, Cedar sage

-Salvias are long blooming, easy to grow, heat and drought tolerant perennials which can be spectacular.
-Hummingbirds love their flowers and they are excellent for cutting.
+Salvias are long blooming, easy to grow, heat and drought tolerant perennials.
+In bloom, salvia plants can be spectacular.
+Flowers are loved by hummingbirds, and are excellent for cutting.

-Intense, rich violet-blue (the deepest blue available from a seed grown salvia), long-lasting flowers on compact, well-branched, heavy blooming, heat tolerant, 10-12 inch tall plants.
+Intense, rich violet-blue (the deepest blue available from a seed grown salvia), long-lasting flowers on compact, well-branched, heavy blooming, heat tolerant, 10-12″ tall plants.
 Blooms the first season when started early.
 Winter hardy to zone 5.
 A Fleuroselect Approved Novelty.

-Rich, rose (the deepest rose we have seen from a seed grown salvia), long-lasting flowers on compact, well-branched, heavy blooming, heat tolerant, 10-12 inch high plants.
+Rich, rose (the deepest rose we have seen from a seed grown salvia), long-lasting flowers on compact, well-branched, heavy blooming, heat tolerant, 10-12″ high plants.
 Blooms the first year when started early.
 Winter hardy to zone 5.
 A Fleuroselect Approved Novelty.

-Blooming from May to August, this easy to grow, heat and drought tolerant perennial produces brilliant bright rose flowers than can be spectacular.
-Hummingbirds love them and they are excellent for cutting.
-Grows 18-24 inches tall.
+Blooming from May to August, this easy to grow, heat and drought tolerant perennial produces brilliant, bright rose flowers.
+Hummingbirds love the blooms, and they are popular for cutting.
+Plants grow 18-24″ tall.

-A hardy, heavy blooming first year flowering 3 foot tall perennial which freely produces tremendous spikes of non-fading sky-blue flowers from June to September.
-They are excellent for cutting.
-The widely adapted plants need plenty of sun and little water once established.
+A hardy, heavy blooming, first year flowering, 3′ tall perennial.
+Will freely produce tremendous spikes of non-fade, sky-blue blooms from June to September.
+Flowers are excellent for cutting.
+The widely adapted plants need plenty of sun, and little water once established.
 Winter hardy to zone 3.

-Compact, well branched, 12-15 inch tall plants topped in red, tubular flowers from June to September of the first year.
-Plants supply long-lasting brilliant color when massed, are a great choice to edge mixed borders, and will grow easily in containers.
-Tolerates more shade than other Salvias.
-A winter hardy perennial to zone 7, can be grown as an annual in all zones.
+Compact, well branched, 12-15″ tall plants are topped in brilliant red, tubular flowers from June to September of the first year.
+Plants provide long-lasting color when massed, or use in mixed borders, and containers.
+Hot Trumpets salvia tolerates more shade than other salvias.
+A winter hardy perennial to zone 7, it can be grown as an annual in all zones.

 Named Cedar Sage for the Texas cedar thickets in which it was found.
 Introduced in 1852, Cedar Sage quickly became a cottage garden favorite.

-Sow seed in cell packs or flats, press into soil but do not cover.
+Sow salvia seed in cell packs or flats, press into soil but do not cover.
 Needs light to germinate.
 Kept at 75°F., germination is in 21-30 days.
-Transplant into the garden 18 inches apart.
+Transplant salvia seedlings into the garden 18″ apart, after all danger of frost.